Hydrophiini: Venom

 Like their relatives in the family Elapidae, the majority of sea snakes are highly venomous.
 They rarely inject their venom when biting, so venomous bites to humans are rare.
 For example, Hydrophis platurus has a venom more potent than any terrestrial snake species in Costa Rica based on LD_{50}, but despite its abundance in the waters off its western coast, few human fatalities have been reported.
 The death of a trawler fisherman in Australian waters during 2018 was reported to be the region's first sea snake fatality since a pearl diver was killed in 1935.

 Bites in which envenomation does occur are usually painless and may not even be noticed when contact is made.
 Teeth may remain in the wound.
 Usually, little or no swelling occurs, and rarely are any nearby lymph nodes affected.
 The most important symptoms are rhabdomyolysis (rapid breakdown of skeletal muscle tissue) and paralysis.
 Early symptoms include headache, a thick-feeling tongue, thirst, sweating, and vomiting.
 The venom is very slow acting and symptoms that happen from as little as 30 minutes to several hours after the bite include generalized aching, stiffness, and tenderness of muscles all over the body.
 Passive stretching of the muscles is also painful, and trismus, which is similar to tetanus, is common.
 This is followed later on by symptoms typical of other elapid envenomations, a progressive flaccid paralysis, starting with ptosis and paralysis of voluntary muscles.
 Paralysis of muscles involved in swallowing and respiration can be fatal.

 Vick et al (1975) estimated that the LD_{50} of three sea snake venoms (H. platurus, L. semifasciata and L. laticaudata) for a 70 kg human range from 7.7 to 21 mg.
 Data from the only sea snake venom conducted in monkeys at that time suggested that primates were slightly more resistant to the venom effects on a dose response basis than mice.
 Ishikawa et al (1985) indicated a substantially lower binding affinity between sea snake neurotoxin and human and chimpanzee AChR's compared to that in other animals.
-In humans, the venom targets appear mainly to be the cell walls of voluntary (skeletal) muscles and distal tubular portions of the kidney including the loop of Henle, the second convoluted tubule and the collecting tubules.
+In humans, the venom targets appear mainly to be the cell membranes of voluntary (skeletal) muscles and distal tubular portions of the kidney including the loop of Henle, the second convoluted tubule and the collecting tubules.
 Sitprija et al (1973) found evidence of tubular necrosis throughout all portions of the renal tubules in two patients severely envenomated by sea snakes.
 Sea snake venoms in humans are thus more often myotoxic and/or nephrotoxic rather than neurotoxic.